Dorothy Draper: Greenbrier Hotel

 One of Dorothy Draper's most famous designs was The Greenbrier Hotel in White Sulphur Springs, West Virginia.
 During World War II it was used as a military hospital.
-After the war the Chesapeake and Ohio Railroad repurchased the property and Dorothy Draper was retained to redecorate the entire resort.
+After the war the Chesapeake and Ohio Railway repurchased the property and Dorothy Draper was retained to redecorate the entire resort.
 She designed everything from matchbook covers to menus to staff uniforms.
 Draper transformed the Greenbrier in 16 months.
 "Draperizing" 600-plus guestrooms and all the public areas took 45,000 yards of fabric, 15000 rolls of wallpaper and 40,000 gallons of paint.
 In exchange for her work at The Greenbrier, Draper picked up the highest fee ever paid a decorator.
 The $4.2 million renovation was unveiled at a house party featuring such society guests as the Duke and Duchess of Windsor and Bing Crosby.
 At the Greenbrier most of the public rooms were given different themes.
 For example, one was a pink ballroom so that the ladies of that era's faces would appear to be blushing.
 In the blue room next door there were busts of United States presidents' heads.
-Draper thought that some of the presidents where not attractive enough, so she modified their busts to appear more handsome.
-Dorothy was the head designer of the hotel until the 1960s when she then passed the job off to her mentee, Carleton Varney.
+Draper thought that some of the presidents were not attractive enough, so she modified their busts to appear more handsome.
+Dorothy was the head designer of the hotel until the 1960s when she then passed the job off to her protégé, Carleton Varney.
 By 1963 Varney, who succeeded Dorothy Draper as the president of the firm, had taken over the job of maintaining and subtly changing the décor of The Greenbrier.
 Since then, there have been many changes to the Greenbrier, such as the hidden vault built for emergency use by the United States Congress during the time of the cold war.
 Other changes were a Dorothy Draper themed restaurant, a new casino, and updates to the property as a whole.